andrey-torlopov/Nevod/Docs/Installation.md

 let user = try await provider.perform(route)
 ```

+`SimpleEnvironment` is bundled with Nevod and conforms to `NetworkEnvironmentProviding`.
+Replace it with your own implementation if you need runtime environment switching.

 ## Optional: Local Package Setup

 If you're developing Nevod locally or using it as a local package: